Practice Dr. Katmer

 Cost

-Atlas therapy has not yet been included in the fee catalogue (EBM) of the statutory health insurance companies, so there is no obligation to reimburse costs.
+Atlas therapy has not yet been included in the fee schedule (EBM) of statutory health insurance companies, so there is no obligation to reimburse costs.
 Private health insurance companies and assistance agencies usually cover it.
-Billing is carried out according to the fee schedule for doctors (GOÄ) using the analogous item 2217 (analogous to §6(2) GOÄ) at a simple rate of € 21.57 per treatment.
-At the beginning, at least 3 treatments (with 2-6 impulses) are required within 2 weeks.
-Depending on the improvement, further treatments at longer intervals are advisable.
-Other therapy and diagnostics continue to be carried out at the expense of the health insurance companies.
-According to a decision by the committee of doctors and health insurance companies, atlas therapy has no longer been covered since 01.07.01.
+Billing is based on the German Medical Fee Schedule (GOÄ) under code 2217 (analogous to Section 6(2) GOÄ) at a single rate of €21.57 per treatment.
+Initially, at least three treatments (with 2-6 impulses) are required within two weeks.
+Depending on the improvement, further treatments at longer intervals may be advisable.
+Other therapies and diagnostics continue to be covered by health insurance companies.
+Following a decision by the Committee of Physicians and Health Insurance Companies, atlas therapy has no longer been covered as of July 1, 2001.